Skip to content

 }

-Systems target specific tag combinations to iterate only matching entities:
+Systems target tag combinations to iterate only matching entities:

 foreach (var player in PlayerView.Query(World).WithTags<GameTags.Player>())